zzhang624/D3-graph/README.md

 ## Dragging node
 Each node can be dragged.
 ## Pinning nodes
-When you double click on a node, it pins the node’s position such that it will not be modified by the graph layout algorithm (note: pinned nodes can still be dragged around by the user but they will remain at their positions otherwise).
-Node pinning is an effective interaction technique to help users spatially organize nodes during graph exploration.
+When you double click on a node, it pins the node’s position such that it will not be modified by the graph layout algorithm.
 Double clicking a pinned node should unpin (unfreeze) its position and unmark it.